-BELLY DANCE: based on the classical style Raqs Sharqi and includes or may consist of elements of folk dances and styles (Folk Belly Dance), but they should not dominate.
-It is forbidden to use acrobatic moves or lifts, use props or accessories except for canes, finger cymbals, and "conventional veils".
+3.1.
+BELLY DANCE/ORIENTAL: based on the classical style Raks Sharqi and includes or may consist of elements of Oriental folk dances and styles, but they should not dominate.
+It is forbidden to use acrobatic movements or lifts, use props or accessories except of canes, finger cymbals, and "conventional veils".
 Veils that have been made into "wings" by the use of rods are permitted if they are not the focus of the choreography and are used for dramatic effect at the beginning or end of the piece.

-Musical accompaniment for BELLY DANCE: pop versions of music may be used if the dance and image created conform to the aforementioned principles.
+Musical accompaniment for BELLY DANCE/ORIENTAL: classical instrumental work with possible accompaniment of vocals.
+Modern or pop versions of music may be used if the dance and image created conform to the aforementioned principles.